lvenerosy/GGNoRe-CPP-API-IntegrationsTest/README.md

 # Why use GGNoRe

-GGNoRe encourages a structured implementation instead of respectively serializing/simulating everything in a single callback each, as it is usual in other implementations tailored to smaller games or emulators where it is possible to save the state of the entire game for multiple frames.
-This structure greatly helps with transitioning delay based netcode into rollback as well since you can simply attach components to your already existing architecture and still use your regular simulation loop.
+GGNoRe encourages a targeted implementation instead of respectively serializing/simulating everything in a single callback each, as it is usual in other implementations tailored to smaller games or emulators where it is possible to save and resimulate the state of the entire application for multiple frames.
+It allows an easy pick and choose of what should be serialized and resimulated regardless of the overall execution of the application.
+This structure greatly helps with transitioning delay based netcode into rollback as well, since you can manage state by simply attaching components to your already existing architecture and you may still use your regular simulation loop if you can execute it multiple times per frame.

 # In this repository